 Growing up in a small mountain town in North Carolina, no one understood Ryan's passion for the music industry.
 Met with doubts and disbelief, this Carolina son now calls Music City, and the music industry, his home.

 As an active member of Music Row, Ryan has worked a career that has involved being the A&R Director at OakHill Music, Director of Artist Management at Music Row Management, Social Media Coordinator/Publicist at PLA Media, and Artist Manager roles at The Holland Group and Banner Music.
-Ryan is excited to use all his previous experience to serve the songwriters he'll be working with in his new role as a Membership Representative at NSAI.
+Ryan is excited to use all his previous experience to serve the songwriters he'll be working with in his new role as Director of Membership at NSAI.

 What made you fall in love with music?